Qumulo/docs/_includes/content-reuse/cnq-guide-azure/deployment-agnostic-cluster-compute-cache-resources.md

    * The IP address for your Provisioner

    * The floating IP addresses for your Qumulo cluster

+     {% include note.html content="You must specify the floating IP addresses in your `terraform.tfvars` file explicitly." %}

    * The primary (static) IP addresses for your Qumulo cluster